skeeto/endlessh/README.md

   -v        Print diagnostics to standard output (repeatable)
 ```

+By default no log messages are produced.
+The first `-v` enables basic
+logging and a second `-v` enables debug logging (noisy).
+All log
+messages are sent to standard output.

+    endlessh -v >endlessh.log 2>endlessh.err

 The purpose of limiting the number of clients (`-m`) is to avoid tying
 up too many system resources with the tarpit.
 Clients beyond this limit
 are left in the accept queue, not rejected instantly.